The Next Titan

-The Next Titan is a Nigerian business reality TV show and a competition platform that scouts for ambitious, audacious and business-oriented young people from (21- 39) seeking to demonstrate their entrepreneurial acumens with scalable and innovative business ideas; and the contestants will exhibit commercial intelligence and business savvy to stay out of eviction to win the Grand Prize.
-The show on yearly basis receives applications from changemakers and aspiring entrepreneurs wishing to become employers of labour by competing to win the huge grand prize which will form the capital for their new or existing business.
-The Next Titan through its entertainment format brings the pains and gains of business world into the living rooms of TV viewers across the biggest African country.
-The first season premiered in 2013, and the show has since become the foremost entrepreneurial reality TV show in Nigeria, and now in its 10th season.
+The Next Titan is an annual Nigerian business reality TV show and business plan competition that scouts ambitious business upstarts from ages 21 to 39 seeking to demonstrate their innovative business ideas.
+The contestants prove their commercial intelligence and business savvy to win the Grand Prize.
+The Next Titan entertains viewers with the show’s raw, unfiltered view into the world of business challenges and the dynamics of entrepreneurship in Nigeria The first season premiered in 2013, and the show has since become a hit among entrepreneurial reality TV shows in Nigeria, reaching its 10th season.

 Past seasons and winners

 The series is created by Mide Akinlaja.